The errata page provides corrections to the errors we know about so far.

 Do you have a teaching approach or experience to share with other instructors using this text?
 A good exercise?
 An example that helped communicate an important idea?
 Share them!

-A complete set of lecture slides will be available here.
-Currently slides to accompany most chapters are available as PowerPoint and as 4-up handouts in PDF.
+Slides to accompany the text are available as PowerPoint and as 4-up handouts in PDF.

 - Chapter 1 : SW A&T in a Nutshell [ppt | pdf ]